spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 See [Clause 9](snippet-information.md) for details of the fields in this kind of section.

-When implementing `tag:value` format, the positioning of Snippet elements is syntactically significant:
+When implementing `tag:value` format, the positioning of snippet elements is syntactically significant:

-* If a File contains Snippets, the Snippet Information section shall follow a related File Information section (if it exists in the document).
+* If a file contains snippets, the snippet information section shall follow a related file information section (if it exists in the document).
-* Presence of a new file or package section signals the end of the set of snippets associated with the original file, unless an explicit Relationship is used.
+* Presence of a new file or package section signals the end of the set of snippets associated with the original file, unless an explicit relationship is used.
-* The first field to start off the description of a Snippet shall be the Snippet Identifier in `tag:value` format.
+* The first field to start off the description of a snippet shall be the snippet identifier in `tag:value` format.
-* Annotations on the Snippet and Relationships from the Snippet may appear after the Snippet Information, before the next file or Package section.
+* Annotations on the snippet and relationships from the snippet may appear after the snippet information, before the next file or package section.

 ### 5.2.5 Other licensing information detected section <a name="5.2.5"></a>